 Beylley Spelling Variations

-spelling variations in names were common even among members of one family unit.
+In the Middle ages, spelling and translation were not yet regulated by any general rules. spelling variations in names were common even among members of one family unit.
 Beylley has appeared Bellie, Belley, Bealie, Beeley, Belley, Bely, Beayly, Beyley, Beilley, Bealy, Bellye, Belly and many more.

 Early Notables of the Beylley family (pre 1700)